Opportunity Profile

 UA SCHOOL OF LAW

 The University of Alabama School of Law is a national leader in legal education, producing attorneys who have become leaders locally, nationally and globally.
 Alabama Law provides a top-rate education at a reasonable cost in a supportive and diverse environment.
-The school has more than 400 JD students and a 6.1 to 1 student to faculty ratio, 7 clinical programs, and first-year JD students currently representing 29 states and 65 undergraduate institutions.
+The school has close to 400 JD students and a 7 to 1 student to faculty ratio, 7 clinical programs, and first-year JD students currently representing 23 states and 48 undergraduate institutions.
 Though nationally recognized by academic journals nationwide, UA’s focus is a top-tier education.

 CAPSTONE COLLEGE OF NURSING